kaungmyatsoe/mmnogworkshop/labs/lab-00-prerequisites.md

 ## 1. Before You Start: Cloud Registration

-To receive your cluster access credentials, you **must** register your information:
+To receive your cluster access credit, you **must** register your information:

 👉 **[Register for AGB Cloud Access](https://forms.office.com/r/pS6QzyU79h)**

-Once registered, the facilitator will provide you with your individual `kubeconfig` file.
+Once registered, the facilitator will provide you with your individual lab credit.

 ---